Open-EO/openeo-earthengine-driver/README.md

 Afterwards, you can use the [openEO API](https://open-eo.github.io/openeo-api/apireference/index.html) to communicate with Google Earth Engine.

-Currently, use case 1 of the proof of concept is supported.
 An exemplary process graph to create an on-demand XYZ web-service looks like this:

 ```
 {